student-hub/acs-upb-mobile/CONTRIBUTING.md

 ```
 ### Merging
 When developing a new feature or working on a bug, your pull request will end up containing fixup commits (commits that change the same line of code repeatedly) or too fine-grained commits.
 An issue that can arise from this is that the main branch history will become poluted with unnecessary commits.
 To avoid it, we implement and enforce a squash policy.
-All commits that are merged intro the main development branch have to be squashed ahead of the merge.
+All commits that are merged into the main development branch have to be squashed ahead of the merge.
 You can do so by pressing "squash and merge", or, alternetively, following the generic local squash routine outlined bellow:
 ```
 git checkout your_branch_name